 1. Your dog is a picky eater

-Picky eaters are more common than you might realize and is one of the most common reasons why your dog won’t eat in the morning.
+Picky eaters are more common than you might realize and a particular palate is one of the most common reasons why your dog won’t eat in the morning.
 Some dogs are like garbage disposals and will eat anything that remotely looks or smells like food, but many have more refined palates and only eat certain foods.